bonedaddy/flloyd-archiver/README.md

 # flloyd-archiver

-CLI tool that stores supplied data on IPFS, intended for storing media related to the protests in the states.
+CLI tool that stores supplied data on IPFS, intended for storing media related to the protests in the states, although can be used as a general purpose IPFS uploader script.

 # archive requests